kubealex/windguard/demo-environment-setup/microshift-im-build/README.md

 # OpenShift Cluster Configuration
 ocp_cluster:
-  domain: "cluster-k7jhl.dynamic.redhatworkshops.io" # The domain of the cluster, without the *.apps
+  domain: "your-cluster-domain" # The domain of the cluster, without the *.apps
   username: "your-cluster-admin-user"
   password: "your-cluster-password"
 ```